yizhoucc/active_learning_irl/readme.md

 # todo
-- potential new task if this is not working.
+- potential new task if this is not working. see task section.
 - implement part 2

 # current res
 rrn baseline: good. cost doesnt matter but cost makes theta length matter